 Supta Padangusthasana (Supine Big Toe Pose): Sustainable Stretching

 There are many reasons people decide to start practicing yoga.
 For me, it was simple curiosity, at least at first.
 Many of my students come to yoga to bring some calm to their lives.
 Some want to increase flexibility.
 A healthy percentage of my yoga students originally came to practice hoping to resolve a physical issue, especially back pain.
-Whatever your intention, practicing yoga can indeed confer these benefits, along with other unexpected rewards.
+Whatever your intention, practicing yoga can confer these benefits and other unexpected rewards.

 In more than 30 years of teaching yoga, I’ve observed that the vast majority of students who come to yoga to help with back problems have issues with the discs between their lowest vertebral joints—L4/L5 and L5/S1 (the spaces between the fourth and fifth lumbar vertebrae and between the fifth lumbar vertebra and the sacrum).